Customer Rate Cards

 3. Save changes

-The above screenshot gives an overview about distance rates only, but you can do the same with time rate also.
+Note: The above screenshot gives an overview of distance rates only, but the same applies to time rates.

-The blue/white question marks next to the fields are clickable and explain what these fields are used for/do.
+Note: The blue/white question marks next to the fields are clickable and explain what these fields are used for.

 • Enable the Manual Entry toggle in Step 4